Business Fundamentals: What is a Project Management Process?

 One of the keys to effective project management is in maintaining systems and routines.
 A project is integrative by nature, which means that it’s made up of various connected parts: pull one, and another moves.
 Getting the best possible result means actively managing interactions between your team, clients, and stakeholders.
 When you’re against the clock and fighting to remain under budget, the project management process will be what holds everything together.

-In this article we’ll examine an important question: what is a project management process?
+In this article, we’ll examine an important question: what is a project management process?
 We’ll also take a look at some project management methods that are commonly used and how the project management differs between them.

 What Is a Project Management Process?

-The reason we adopt project management processes is because they bind everything together, from helping keep your team happy and motivated, to delivering focused and tangible results to clients.
+The reason we adopt project management processes is that they bind everything together, from helping keep your team happy and motivated, to delivering focused and tangible results to clients.
 Ultimately, these processes deliver success.

 There are plenty of project management methodologies and different advantages and disadvantages to each one.
 One aspect that dramatically changes what the project management process looks like is whether it uses a push system or pull system for delivering work.

-- Push system: Management pushes tasks onto team – this is best suited for projects where long-term design, planning and budgeting is critical.
+- Push system: Management pushes tasks onto the team – this is best suited for projects where long-term design, planning and budgeting is critical.

 - Pull system: Team pulls through new work when they have enough capacity – this is best suited for projects with repeated tasks and continuous workflows.

-Pull systems generally result in more productivity, efficiency and customer satisfaction, however push systems can be the better option when long-term budgeting, strategic design and product cohesion are paramount.
+Pull systems generally result in more productivity, efficiency and customer satisfaction, however, push systems can be the better option when long-term budgeting, strategic design and product cohesion are paramount.
 Traditional project management methodologies are push systems, Agile methodologies are pull systems.